sarabrzn/restaurant-css-framework/README.md

 # restaurant-css-framework
 #### This project was about building a website for a hypothetical restaurant, with the goal of getting familiar with the bootstrap framework.

+The photos used for the website were downloaded from [Unsplash](https://unsplash.com/)

 ### Planning the project